PalmStoneGames/kube-cert-manager/docs/create-a-certificate.md

 # Creating a Certificate

-Let's Encrypt issued certificates are automatically created for each Kubernetes Certificate object.
+Let's Encrypt issued certificates are automatically created for each Kubernetes Certificate resource.
 This tutorial assumes that you've set the correct environment variables on the kube-cert-manager pod to make your DNS provider work (see [Configuring your challenge provider(s)](providers.md))

-## Create a Kubernetes Certificate Object
+## Create a Kubernetes Certificate Resource

 ```
 cat certs/psg-dot-io.yaml